 - Submit the confirmation page and proof of identity to a NSW Police station

-You will need to apply in an appropriate time-frame to allow you to receive the certificate approximately 3 weeks prior to your placement.
-In order to ensure that you receive the certificate in time, you should apply no later than six weeks prior to your placement.
+You will need to apply in an appropriate time-frame to allow you to receive the certificate approximately three weeks before your placement.
+In order to ensure that you receive the certificate in time, you should apply no later than six weeks before your placement.

 Failure to obtain a National Police Check will mean you will not be able to attend any 'placement' units.
 This may result in you being unable to complete your enrolled unit/s, or your course.

-For further information please see the NSW Police website (opens in a new window).
+For more information please see the NSW Police website (opens in a new window).

 International students are also required to obtain a National Police Check.
 You can apply for a National Police Check prior to your arrival in Australia through the Australian Federal Police (opens in a new window).